Full Day (Duration: 8h approx.)

 Price from: 90.00 euros

-In the centre of Sintra stands the National Palace, with its beautiful painted rooms and huge pair of conical chimneys, the village´s ex-libris.
+In the center of Sintra stands the National Palace, with its beautiful painted rooms and a huge pair of conical chimneys, the village´s ex-libris.

 The Palacio Nacional da Pena is one of the finest tourist attractions of Portugal and exemplifies the 19th century Romanticism style of architecture.
 The palace is a hedonistic mix of vividly painted terraces, decorative battlements and mythological statues, all of which stand at stark contrast to the lush greens of the forests that encircle Pena.

 Cascais is a lively, cosmopolitan place which retains a certain aristocratic atmosphere.
 It is worth a walk along its streets, with its excellent quality shops, or spending some time relaxing on one of its numerous belvederes.

 A natural curiosity on the way out of Cascais is the Boca do Inferno (Hell´s Mouth), a recess of the coast surrounded by craggy rocks and caves, providing a fantastic spectacle when the sea dashes against them on stormy days.